ChefYeum/chefyeum.github.io/src/pages/contents/intro.md

 Dee Yeum, also known as *ChefYeum*.
 Originally born in Seoul 🇰🇷.
 Grew up in Edinburgh 🇬🇧.

-I study Informatics at the University of Edinburgh where I also work as a researcher and a TA.
+I work as a Quantiative Developer at Queueco, a high-frequency trading company in London 🇬🇧.

-Outside the academia, I work as a software engineer and go to hackathons.
 See [Resume](https://chefyeum.github.io/resume) for details.

-Having done culinary courses in [ESFW](https://www.esfw.com/) and [ICCA](https://iccadubai.ae/), cooking has been a big part of my life.
+Informatics graduate from the University of Edinburgh where I also work as a researcher and a teaching assistant.

 For my reading list and philosophical interests, please contact me personally for my private articles.

-Other interests include 💃 bachata, 🂡 poker, 🏸 badminton, and board game Go.
+Current top hobbies include 🍳 cooking, 💃 dancing, and 🏃 running.